begedin/educate-yoself/feb-2015-ember-computed.md

 Additionally, firstObject and lastObject were made smarter so as to only fire notifications when necessary.

+So, basically, `[]` can be used with non-array enumerables, such as Ember.set for instance.
+For array enumerables, `@each` should probably be used.

 ## Observers

 Observers are used when we want to fire an action when some property changes, without actually requiring a value to be returned.
 Simply put, we could consider them event handlers for `propertyChanged` events. **They can observe both basic as well as computed properties.**